Housing | Location

 Where do Maui fire-impacted people live now?

-More than half of respondents who lived in West Maui before the fires have returned or still live in West Maui today, and over 90% remain on island.
+About 60% of respondents who lived in West Maui before the fires have returned or still live in West Maui today, and over 90% remain on island.
 Of the small group of respondents that relocated off-island, the majority moved to the mainland or overseas.
 Given the nature of the data collection, this is likely an undercount of the number of people who left Maui.
 Since the survey was distributed via aid providers, we were likely less successful in reaching people who have already relocated elsewhere.
-In addition, nearly half of fire-affected households are still in temporary housing (see Housing Conditions section for details).
+In addition, around 40% of fire-affected households are still in temporary housing (see Housing Conditions section for details).
 Those that are in less stable situations such as living with friends/family or temporary housing without assistance may have to relocate again within 1-2 years.
 Overall, much higher rents coupled with a slow labor market recovery will continue to place pressure on all Maui households, but particularly fire-affected ones.

 UHERO